4d/docs/website/translated_docs/fr/Concepts/classes.md

 | Result    | object | <- | Object's parent                                |

 The `Super` keyword allows calls to the `superclass`, i.e. the parent class.

 `Super` serves two different purposes:

+- inside a [constructor code](#class-constructor), `Super` is a command that allows to call the constructor of the superclass. the parent class.</p>

+`Super` serves two different purposes: